oxguy3/patreon-api/README.md

 ### /user (POST)

-Seems to be an authentication thing for Facebook?
+Seems to be another authentication thing or something for Facebook???

 **Body data**